William Holman Hunt: Biography

 Hunt's works were not initially successful, and were widely attacked in the art press for their alleged clumsiness and ugliness.
 He achieved some early note for his intensely naturalistic scenes of modern rural and urban life, such as The Hireling Shepherd and The Awakening Conscience.
 However, it was for his religious paintings that he became famous, initially The Light of the World (1851–1853), now in the chapel at Keble College, Oxford, England; a later version (1900) toured the world and now has its home in St Paul's Cathedral, London.
 Hunt worked at his home in Prospect Place (now Cheyne Walk), Chelsea, London.

 In the mid-1850s Hunt travelled to the Holy Land in search of accurate topographical and ethnographical material for further religious works, and to employ his "powers to make more tangible Jesus Christ's history and teaching"; there he painted The Scapegoat, The Finding of the Saviour in the Temple, and The Shadow of Death, along with many landscapes of the region.
 Hunt also painted many works based on poems, such as Isabella and The Lady of Shalott.
 He eventually built his own house in Jerusalem.

 He eventually had to abandon painting because failing eyesight meant that he could not achieve the quality that he wanted.
 His last major works, including a large version of The Light of the World hanging in St Paul's Cathedral, London, were completed with the help of his assistant, Edward Robert Hughes.

-Holman Hunt lived and had a studio at 18 Melbury Road in Holland Park, West London, from 1903 until his death.
+Hunt lived and had a studio at 18 Melbury Road in Holland Park, West London, from 1903 until his death.
 He died on 7 September 1910 and was buried at St Paul's Cathedral in London.